Most people who develop lymphoma do not have HIV. However:

 - primary central nervous system (CNS) lymphoma.

 It is important to note that these are only AIDS-defining if you have HIV.
-Most people who develop these types of lymphoma do not have HIV and are not diagnosed with AIDS.

 The symptoms of lymphoma depend on where your lymphoma is and what type of lymphoma you have.
 The most common types of lymphoma in people with HIV are high-grade (fast-growing), so symptoms can come on quickly, over a few weeks.